Money Talks: The Dollars of Dog Parenthood

 Your dog’s puzzled face the first time they see their reflection in the mirror.
 Their dizzying excitement when you get home from work.
 The ballooning pride you feel when they ace a new trick.
 Priceless.
 A lot of other aspects of dog parenting…not so much.

 There are some very real costs associated with taking good care of your pup, and the sooner you put together a realistic budget, the better.
-It’s not sexy, we know, but planning ahead is part of the responsibility of making sure your doggo stays healthy and safe.
-“You can get caught up in the mindset that the only things they’re going to need are food, toys, and a rabies shot,” says Dr. Elizabeth Shines, DVM.
+It’s not sexy, we know, but planning ahead is part of the responsibility of making sure your pup stays healthy and safe.
+“You can get caught up in the mindset that the only things they’re going to need are foodopens in a new tab, toysopens in a new tab, and a rabies shotopens in a new tab,” says veterinarian Dr. Elizabeth Shines.
 “Sometimes you get that lucky and all your dog needs is preventative care, but in most cases, there’s a lot more to [pet parenting] than food and vaccines.”

 Read on for a rundown of the most common expenses you can expect and should budget for during the first year.
-(Keep in mind that these are estimates and ranges because costs can vary based on your location and situation).
+(Keep in mind that these are estimates and ranges because costs can vary based on your location and situation.)

 First, find your dream dog